Planting Julia Child Roses From Cottage Farms

 It is amazing how lively this area looks by making a new garden for my Julia Child roses and the addition of some lil miracles from mother nature which mysteriously began growing here.

 What do you think?
-Have you recently added any new gardens to your landscape?
+Have you recently added any new gardens or landscaping to your yard?